shifu-online/Fanomaly/README.md

 # Fanomaly

-A conceptual web platform built with PHP, HTML, and JavaScript with a local database.
+A conceptual full-stack web platform built with PHP, HTML, and JavaScript with a local database.

 ## Features
-- PHP-based backend with local database
+- PHP backend with local database connection
+- Front-end design using HTML and JavaScript
-- Form handling and basic user interaction
+- Form handling and user interaction logic
-- Designed as a full-stack experiment for learning project flow
+- Experimental layout and prototype-level validation

 ## Status
-Prototype — useful for showing understanding of full-stack logic with minimal tooling.
+Prototype / Work in Progress

+This project was built as part of my self-learning journey to understand full-stack application flow, including both front-end behavior and back-end integration.